ig3/srf/README.md

 #### Cards by Stage

 The stage is determined by card interval.
-The stages are: unseen, new, learning, mature and mastered.
+The stages are: Unseen, New, Learning, Mature and Mastered.

 #### Percent Correct